Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Introduction

 \section{Introduction}

-In recent years, the linear inverse problem has gained much attention in various fields such as wireless communication \cite{BSR17,CZJAZ21}, signal and image processing \cite{OS18,BT09,TR20,BD10,XDY21,LAZS20}.
-The main task of the linear inverse problem is to recover the unknown data $z\in \mathbb{R}^{n}$ from the linear measurements
+In recent years, the linear inverse problem has gained much attention in various fields such as wireless communication \cite{BSR17,CZJAZ21} and signal/image processing \cite{BT09,BD10,E10,E12,LAZS20,OS18,TR20,XDY21}.
+A typical linear inverse problem is about the reconstruction of unknown data $z\in \mathbb{R}^{r}$ from the acquired linear measurements

-where $y\in \mathbb{R}^{m}$ are the acquired measurements of $z$, $\nu\in \mathbb{R}^{m}$ is a noisy vector, and $\Phi\in \mathbb{R}^{m\times n}$ is a given measurement matrix.
-In this paper, we only consider the underdetermined case $m\ll n.$ In this case, it is generally impossible to reconstruct data $z$ from the linear system \eqref{model-lip} unless $z$ possesses a certain special structure such as sparsity.
-When $z$ in its current domain is not sparse enough, a practical approach to achieve sparsity is to consider a certain transformed domain in which $z$ can be sparsely represented.
-For instance, many natural signal and image can be sparsely represented under the fourier transform or some wavelet transform.
-Suppose that $z$ can be sparsely represented on an orthonormal basis $\Psi\in \mathbb{R}^{n\times n}$, i.e., $z=\Psi x$ where the coefficient vector $x\in \mathbb{R}^{n}$ is $k$-sparse or $k$-compressible.
-That is, $\| x\|_0\leq k$ or $x$ can be well approximated by a $k$-sparse vector, where $ \| \cdot\|_0$ denotes the number of nonzero entries of a vector.
-Via such a sparse representation, the non-sparse linear inverse model \eqref{model-lip} can be transformed to the sparse linear inverse (SLI) problem
+where $\Phi\in \mathbb{R}^{m\times r}$ is a given measurement matrix, $y\in \mathbb{R}^{m}$ are the acquired measurements, and $\nu\in \mathbb{R}^{m}$ are the measurement errors.
+In this paper, we consider the case $m< r,$ for which it is generally impossible to reconstruct the data $z$ from the linear system \eqref{model-lip} unless $z$ possesses a certain structure such as sparsity.
+Fortunately, in many practical applications, the signal to recover possesses certain sparse structure or it can be sparsely represented under a suitable transformation.
+For instance, many natural image can be sparsely represented via wavelet transforms.
+Suppose that $z$ can be sparsely represented via the basis $\Psi\in \mathbb{R}^{r\times n}$ ($r\leq n$), i.e., $z=\Psi x$ where the vector $x\in \mathbb{R}^{n}$ is either $k$-sparse or $k$-compressible for some integer number $k \ll n.$ A vector is said to be $k$-sparse if $\| x\|_0\leq k$, and $k$-compressible if $x$ can be approximated by a $k$-sparse vector, where $\| \cdot\|_0$ denotes the number of nonzero entries of a vector.
+With a sparse representation of $z,$ the model \eqref{model-lip} can be written as

-where the product $A=\Phi\Psi\in \mathbb{R}^{m\times n}$ is still referred to as the measurement (or sensing) matrix.
-The purpose of the SLI problem is to reconstruct the sparse signal $x$ based on the observed (inaccurate) signal $ y$ and the adopted measurement matrix $A$ and then reconstruct the original signal $ z= \Psi x.$ The SLI problem can be formulated as the sparse optimization problem \cite{BD10,CZJAZ21,OS18,TW10}
+where $A=\Phi\Psi\in \mathbb{R}^{m\times n}$ ($m < n$) is still referred to as a measurement matrix.
+In this case, the problem (\ref{model-lip}) is transformed to the so-called sparse linear inverse (SLI) problem which is to reconstruct the sparse data $x$ via the linear system (\ref{model-slip}).
+Once the sparse data $x$ is reconstructed, the original data $z$ can be immediately obtained by setting $ z:= \Psi x.$ The SLI problem can be formulated as an optimization problem (see, e.g., \cite{BT09,BD10,E10,FR13,CZJAZ21,OS18,TW10}).
+Typically, it can be formulated as the sparse optimization problem

-or other related models such as the LASSO-type models \cite{BT09,BSR17}.
-The problem (\ref{model}) has been widely used in signal and image processing via compressed samplings.